 Life in Greenville

-Greenville is an incredible place to live for anyone—it’s perfect for singles and families, it’s great for those who love the outdoors and those who love outdoor patios for drinks, and it’s ideal to plant roots permanently.
+Greenville is an incredible place to live for anyone—it’s perfect for singles and families, it’s great for those who love the outdoors and those who love outdoor patios for drinks, and it’s ideal for a transient few years during residency or to plant roots permanently.

 The attractiveness of Greenville is gaining national recognition, with a list of accolades that keep growing.
 Here are a few of the more recent: